scala/scala3/docs/docs/reference/enums/desugarEnums.md

         case C[Ts] <value-params> extends E[Ts]

-   This result is then further rewritten with rule (8).
+   This result is then further rewritten with rule (9).
 For class cases that have type parameters themselves, an extends clause needs to be given explicitly.

+7. If `E` is an enum with type parameters `Ts`, a class case without type parameters but with an extends clause

+       case C <value-params> extends <parents>

+   expands to

+       case C[Ts] <value-params> extends <parents>

+   provided at least one of the parameters `Ts` is mentioned in a parameter type in `<value-params>` or in a type argument in `<parents>`.

-7. A value case
+8. A value case

        case C extends <parents>